JerryI/wolfram-js-frontend/README.md

 Thank you 🍺

 __[Recorded webinar](https://www.youtube.com/watch?v=2QNu7FOdYus&t=537) from the Wolfram Conference in Saint-Petersburg 2023 (available only in Russian, please, use automatic subtitles; also it is quite outdated)__

+## Highlights

+- __true 100% Wolfram Language__
+- better than typical REPL system
+- No __SVG__ - like static graphs.
+Each Graphics2D/3D primitives were recreated from scratch using d3.js and THREE.js libraries.
+Most native plotting function of Mathematica are supported.
+- dynamics, GUI building blocks
+- native integration of HTML, Markdown, Javascript, LLM, Wolfram Language XML... cell types
+- notebooks export to a standalone `.html` file feature
+- infinite extensibility via external libraries, plugins even within the notebook (keeps some part of interactivity still possible)
+- runs locally or on a server and belongs to You
+- autocomplete (for all languages used) and snippets
+- tools for making in-code slides (presentations)

 ## Motivation
 The idea is to implement a minimalistic, opensource, portable and lightweight notebook interface with syntax sugar, interactive objects for freeware Wolfram Engine.